shyam-sundar-mg/16-bit_RISC_processor/README.md

 # 16-bit RISC Processor
 > A 16-bit RISC processor implemented in Xilinx Vivado using Verilog.

-The processor is capable of fetching and executing a set of 16-bit machine instructions.

 #### Data Memory
 * 256 memory locations with 16-bit data